apawate/apawate.github.io/docs/index.md

 The [set game](https://github.com/apawate/Python3-Set-Game-2021) is now public!
 Contribute by forking and doing a pull request, or talk to me at school (if you're a Lynbrook student) and I can add you as a contributor.

-[Piano Video] is currently being worked on by me.
+[Piano Video] is currently being worked on by me and Patrick.
 Feel free to contribute to [Patrick's repo](https://github.com/phuang1024/piano_video).